tchiotludo/akhq/README.md

 ```

 ### Server
-* `kafkahq.server.base-path`: if behind a reverse proxy, path to kafkahq with trailing slash (optional).
+* `akhq.server.base-path`: if behind a reverse proxy, path to akhq with trailing slash (optional).
 Example:
-  kafkahq is behind a reverse proxy with url <http://my-server/kafkahq>, set base-path: "/kafkahq/".
+  akhq is behind a reverse proxy with url <http://my-server/akhq>, set base-path: "/akhq/".
 Not needed if you're
-  behind a reverse proxy with subdomain <http://kafkahq.my-server/>
+  behind a reverse proxy with subdomain <http://akhq.my-server/>

 ### Kafka admin / producer / consumer default properties
-* `kafkahq.clients-defaults.{{admin|producer|consumer}}.properties`: default configuration for admin producer or
+* `akhq.clients-defaults.{{admin|producer|consumer}}.properties`: default configuration for admin producer or
   consumer.
 All properties from [Kafka documentation](https://kafka.apache.org/documentation/) is available.

 ### Micronaut configuration
-> Since KafkaHQ is based on [Micronaut](https://micronaut.io/), you can customize configurations (server port, ssl, ...) with [Micronaut configuration](https://docs.micronaut.io/snapshot/guide/configurationreference.html#io.micronaut.http.server.HttpServerConfiguration).
+> Since AkHQ is based on [Micronaut](https://micronaut.io/), you can customize configurations (server port, ssl, ...) with [Micronaut configuration](https://docs.micronaut.io/snapshot/guide/configurationreference.html#io.micronaut.http.server.HttpServerConfiguration).
 > More information can be found on [Micronaut documentation](https://docs.micronaut.io/snapshot/guide/index.html#config)

 ### Docker
-KafkaHQ docker image support 3 environment variables to handle configuraiton :
+AkHQ docker image support 3 environment variables to handle configuraiton :
-* `KAFKAHQ_CONFIGURATION`: a string that contains the full configuration in yml that will be written on
+* `AKHQ_CONFIGURATION`: a string that contains the full configuration in yml that will be written on
   /app/configuration.yml on container.
 * `MICRONAUT_APPLICATION_JSON`: a string that contains the full configuration in JSON format
 * `MICRONAUT_CONFIG_FILES`: a path to to a configuration file on container.
 Default path is `/app/application.yml`

 #### How to mount configuration file

-Take care when you mount configuration files to not remove kafkahq files located on /app.
+Take care when you mount configuration files to not remove akhq files located on /app.
 You need to explicitely mount the `/app/application.yml` and not mount the `/app` directory.
-This will remove the KafkaHQ binnaries and give you this error: `
+This will remove the AkHQ binnaries and give you this error: `
-/usr/local/bin/docker-entrypoint.sh: 9: exec: ./kafkahq: not found`
+/usr/local/bin/docker-entrypoint.sh: 9: exec: ./akhq: not found`

 ```yaml
 volumeMounts: